ezekeal/kingkiller/myths.md

 * a danger to the Chandrian
 * granted power by Aleph in return for serving justice
-  * swift wings of various fire and shadow, wood and glass, iron and stone
+  * swift wings of various fire and shadow, iron and glass, stone and blood
   * can see into hearts of men
   * have songs of power
   * invisible to all but the most powerful